unitedastronomer/E1-572G-Hackintosh/README.md

 ## macOS Monterey, Ventura and Sonoma

-Patches are needed to be applied using Opencore Legacy Patcher to restore WiFi functionality since Monterey, and Graphics Acceleration since Ventura.
+Patches are needed to be applied using Opencore Legacy Patcher to restore WiFi functionality since macOS 12.x, and Graphics Acceleration since macOS 13.x.

  * Do not use Migration Assistant within the Setup Assistant (setup screen right after macOS installation)
  * Do not use Migration Assistant if root patches are applied, revert patches first then apply them back after using Migration Assistant.